osu-cs290-sp21/final-project-team-13-nintendraw/README.md

 - Search function (title, author) - JEFF (search using name and title)

 Try to merge to main so we all have the latest files.
 ---------------------------------------------------------------------------------------------------------------------------------------

-New Taks
+New Tasks:

--Fix JS
+ * Fix JS
--Get Images saved
+ * Get Images saved
--Figure out how to get the images into a from so templates could be used -Get the images to work on the Gallary and the recent secton of Home
+ * Figure out how to get the images into a from so templates could be used
+ * Get the images to work on the Gallary and the recent secton of Home